flynx/Sony-a9-bugs-and-suggestions/README.md

 # Sony a9: Bugs and suggestions

-These bugs and suggestions are for *a9 firmware version 2.00*
+These bugs and suggestions are for *Sony a9 firmware version 2.00*

 ## Philosophy and motivation